 In the case where a record is updating an existing constituent, none of the primary constituent information (names, etc.) will be updated.
 However, all additional kinds of data will be appended (contact information, categories, gifts, etc.)

-In this case the bulk save would only affect 1 record, but if you have 50 records queued for review and want to save them all, then this is a big time-saver.
+If you have 50 or more records queued for review and want to save them all, these bulk actions can be a big time-saver.

 Sometimes you will get submissions from your forms that you don’t want to save.
 For example, if the submission is not valid or if it contains bogus information (like when you are testing), you probably don’t want to save it all the way into LGL.
 So, in those cases you can reject the records.
 This can also be done individually or in bulk.

 All form submissions must be connected to a constituent in one way or another.
 If a match is not found, then a new constituent record will be created.
 In the event that LGL does not match the constituent, but it already exists (and you know this) you can override the constituent assignment.

 If no constituent was found, you will see a record like this: